 A potential downside is that Microsoft products, including Cortana, typically rely on Bing as a search engine.
 That’s not to say there is anything wrong with Bing, but Google has more than a 90% share of the market, while Bing languishes on less than 3%.
 Also, Cortana has fallen behind its rivals, leading Microsoft CEO Satya Nadella to admit the company no longer considers the virtual assistant to be a competitor to Google Assistant or Alexa.
 Ouch.

-Pros and cons of virtual assistant AI
+The pros and cons of virtual assistants in 2023

 Now that you’re familiar with some of the virtual assistants out there, here are a few pros and cons to mull over:

 - Convenience: users have a wealth of knowledge at their fingertips (or lips?) and can automate many mundane, time-consuming activities with just a sentence or two.

 - Accessible and inclusive: AI-powered voice assistants can break down barriers for people with disabilities, whether sensory, physical or cognitive.
 Voice interaction is especially useful for those with visual impairments.

 - A more human touch: conversations are an essential building block for developing rapport.
 Virtual assistants can deliver a conversational experience that includes tone of voice – a main ingredient in building effective communication and emotional connection.

 - Enjoyment: People – particularly younger people – genuinely enjoy speaking to home assistants, showing the bond that can be created through voice.